squid-cache/squid-cache.github.io/SquidFaq/SystemWeirdnesses.rst

 === Can't connect to some sites through Squid ===
 When using Squid, some sites may give erorrs such as "(111) Connection refused" or "(110) Connection timed out" although these sites work fine without going through Squid.

-Linux 2.6 implements   [http://en.wikipedia.org/wiki/Explicit_Congestion_Notification Explicit Congestion Notification] (ECN) support and this can cause some TCP connections to fail when contacting some sites with broken firewalls or broken TCP/IP implementations.
+Linux 2.6 implements   [[http://en.wikipedia.org/wiki/Explicit_Congestion_Notification|Explicit Congestion Notification]] (ECN) support and this can cause some TCP connections to fail when contacting some sites with broken firewalls or broken TCP/IP implementations.

 As of June 2006, the number of sites that fail when ECN is enabled is very low and you may find you benefit more from having this feature enabled than globally turning it off.